2016 Una flogging incident: Other incident

-On 25 April 2018, two of the victims of the Una incident were again attacked by one of the accused who was out on bail.
+On 25 April 2018 two of the victims of the Una incident were again attacked by one of the accused who was out on bail.
 They were returning from shopping in Una in preparation for their conversion to Buddhism.

 Arrests

 The Gujarat Crime Investigation Department (CID) arrested 43 people in September 2016 including two minors and four police officers.
 Later, 35 of them were released on bail and one arrested police officer died of jaundice in September 2017.
 The prime accused was released on bail on the condition of not entering the limits of Una.
 Thirty-four of them were charged for attempt to murder, robbery, kidnapping, assault to dishonour person, wrongful confinement, rioting, hurting by weapon and criminal conspiracy.
 They were also charged for atrocities and recording the video of the incident.
 The charge sheet was filed in December 2016.

 The trial started in August 2018.

 Government response

 Gujarat Chief Minister Anandiben Patel visited Mota Samadhiyala and promised that the victims would be given Below Poverty Line cards, housing plots, five-acre agricultural land and government jobs.
-However, in 2018, the Manuvadi Hindutva BJP government told the Gujarat Legislative Assembly that there was no record of the promises.
+However, in 2018, the BJP government told the Gujarat Legislative Assembly that there was no record of the promises.
 Jignesh Mevani, who had asked the question in the Assembly, accused the state government of reneging on its promise.

 The victims had protested with hunger strike against the government and sought mercy killing for not fulfilling the promise of 5 acres land, BPL card, each one government job, housing plot and Subsidy for house built.